Practical driving tests

 - There is no limit to the number of times you may take the test, but you must pay a fee every time.

-If you hold a foreign licence and you fail a practical driving test, you will lose the authority to drive on your foreign licence.
-You will be able to use your foreign licence for the next practical driving test you take, but you will not be able to use this licence to practise driving.
+If you hold an overseas licence and you fail a practical driving test, you will lose the authority to drive on your overseas licence.
+You will be able to use your overseas licence for the next practical driving test you take, but you will not be able to use this licence to practise driving.
 You will have to apply for a Queensland learner licence if you need to practise driving before taking your next test.

 Cooling off period